khiner/flowgrid/README.md

 `Field`s also provide state metadata, conversion & rendering methods, and behave syntactically like the `Primitive`s they wrap.

-Here are some high-level architecture design goals:
+Here are some high-level application architecture design goals:
 - Store the source-of-truth application state in a single `struct` with global read access.
 - Perform all actions that affect the application state in one place.
 - Provide global read access to all application runtime state.